DoctorWkt/pico_lora_sensor/README.md

 ## Receiver Software

+The receiver code is in the [receiver](receiver/) directory.

 I'm an old guy, so I wrote the receiver in Perl instead of Python.
-You probably won't want to use the receiver code, but look in the file [receiver/tankserver.pl](tankserver.pl) for these functions:
+You probably won't want to use the receiver code, but look in the file [tankserver.pl](receiver/tankserver.pl) for these functions:

   * `send_lora_command()` which sends commands to the RYLR998 module,
   * `recv_lora_data()` which receives data frames from the RYLR998 module, and